eshaanvora/DockerChat/README.md

 * ClientHandler.java receives messages from a client and relays it to the other clients.
 * Client.java is the client annd contains socket and username.

+A Jenkins job was used to automatically run linters and unit tests in this project from my private GitHub repo.
+The Jenkins server was configured on the icd.chapman.edu server

 ## Identifying Information

 * Name: Eshaan Vora